ewanzd/SummaryCreator/README.md

 ## Build and Publish

+There are two (or more) ways:

-- Run following line in Powershell in project root directory:
+- 1: Run following line in Powershell in project root directory:

 `.\publish.ps1 <publishing directory>`

+- 2: Right click on `publish.ps1` and click "Run with PowerShell" and confirm with `Y` if there appears a warning about "Execution Policy Change".
+A folder with the name "Publish" is created in project root directory.